dylanrandle/ac299_website/index.md

 # Preamble

-Over the course of the last few months, I have been working with Pavlos Protopapas, David Sondak, and the rest of the researchers at Harvard IACS to develop methods for training neural networks to solve differential equations in a fully unsupervised fashion.
+Over the last few months, I have been working with *Pavlos Protopapas*, *David Sondak*, and the rest of the researchers at *Harvard IACS* to develop methods for **training neural networks to solve differential equations in a fully unsupervised fashion.**

 # Starting Out: Navier-Stokes